-Beneficial ownership is a key concept in modern compliance and transparency frameworks.
-It focuses on identifying the true person behind a company, trust, account, or other structure, rather than relying only on the name that appears in official records.
+Beneficial ownership focuses on identifying the true person behind a company, trust, account, or other structure, rather than relying only on names listed in official records.

 What Beneficial Ownership Means in Practice